umasubra/ExcelJsDocumentation/resources/range.md

 [Back](#methods)

 ### getUsedRange()
-Get used-range portion within the requested Range object.
+Returns the used range portion of the range.

 #### Syntax